rubensworks/article-ldtraversal-security-short/content/introduction.md

 and _traverses_ links between them in a crawling-manner in order to resolve the given query.

-Since LTQP is still a relative young area of research, in which there are still a number of open problems that need to be tackled, notably [result completeness and query termination](cite:cites linktraversal).
+Since LTQP is still a relative young area of research, there are still a number of open problems that need to be tackled, notably [result completeness and query termination](cite:cites linktraversal).
 Aside from these known issues, we also state the importance of _security_.